webbtj/getdata-012/README.md

 ### Other Notes
 * The code is heavily commented to both explain the operations and to identify which requirements are met by each piece of code.
 * For readability, several of the operations have been broken out to separate functions.
-This was not a course requirement but should make reading and evaaluation easier.
+This was not a course requirement but should make reading and evaluation easier.